chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

   * shared a train with Debigshire Hussars
   * paraded as part of Provisional Regiment under Col L Rolleston of South Nottinghamshire Hussars
   * lined from Clarence Gate to Buckingham Palace
+* Start of reunion dinners for the 21st Company (Verdin p37) on 2nd Saturday in June, first at Golden Lion, then Blossoms, then Queen's Hotel

 ## 1903